Drug & Alcohol Rehab Dorset & Near Dorset

 Therapist making notes during a group session at a drug and alcohol rehab centre in Dorset

-Attending drug and alcohol rehab is a big decision, and it is important to know that you are getting the best possible treatments while you are there.
+Attending drug and alcohol rehab is a big decision, and it is important to know that you are getting the best possible rehab treatments while you are there.

 Rehab facilities aim to treat physical and psychological aspects of addiction, as well as any underlying undiagnosed mental health issues that occur alongside addiction [66], such as depression, anxiety and post-traumatic stress disorder.

-Each facility will have its own program of treatments, ranging from traditional treatments like therapy, to holistic treatments such as yoga.
+Each rehab facility will have its own program of treatments, ranging from traditional treatments like therapy, to holistic treatments such as yoga.

 Before you start therapy, you will receive a treatment plan detailing all of the therapy sessions that you are going to have whilst at rehab in Dorset.

-If you have another mental health condition as well as addiction, there may be a type of therapy that would work well for both diagnoses.
+If you have another mental health condition as well as addiction, there may be a type of rehab therapy that would work well for both diagnoses.

 Some treatments that you are likely to encounter at one of the many rehab centres in Dorset are: